phhpro/atomchat/README.md

 ### Themes

 The provided CSS themes are probably not the most fashionable.
 They are kept simple and primarily intended to serve as guidance.
-You'll probably want to create and use your own styles though.

 ### Languages